 Human rights of employees:

 We continue to work on respect for diversity, prohibition of all discrimination regarding race, gender, disability, age, sexual orientation and gender identity, prevention of harassment, facilitation of the participation and advancement of female employees in the workplace, and development of work environment and systems for decent work.
-In addition, we respect the freedom of association and the right to collective bargaining, and we continue to hold labor-management consultations with the labor union and work in concert to resolve a wide range of issues between labor and management.
-Since Covid-19 was a major risk factor for employee health in fiscal 2020, we focused on measures to prevent Covid-19 infection in order to maintain employee health.
+However, in Japan compare to other countries, there are still more diversity-related issues such as gender, nationality, sexual minority, etc. As a countermeasure, we have set a KPI to increase the ratio of female managers to 30% or more in order to promote the active participation of women and hold lectures and training to eliminate prejudice against LGBT.
+In addition, we respect freedom of association and the right to collective bargaining, and we continue to hold labor-management consultations with the labor union and work in concert to resolve a wide range of issues between labor and management.
+From FY2020 to FY2021, we have taken a number of steps to prevent employee from infection by Covid-19, which was a major risk factor for employee health.

 Human rights of business partners: